temporalio/documentation/docs-src/prod-readiness-context/data-encryption.md

 ```

 You can run your Payload Codec with a [Codec Server](/concepts/what-is-a-codec-server) and use the Codec Server endpoints in Web UI and tctl to decode your encrypted Payload locally.
-For details on how to set up a Codec Server, see (/prod-readiness-context/how-to-set-up-codec-server).
+For details on how to set up a Codec Server, see [Codec Server setup](/prod-readiness-context/how-to-set-up-codec-server).

 However, if you plan to set up [remote data encoding](/concepts/what-is-remote-data-encoding) for your data, ensure that you consider all security implications of running encryption remotely before implementing it.